Alabama Rot in Dogs.The Truth Not The Fiction

 When Is It Prevalent?: This disease is not a palpable risk in the summer months.
 The times when nearly every case has been diagnosed is between November and May.
 Therefore, it appears to have a seasonal element to this disease.
 Records show that up to the 16th of May last year they were 55 cases (93%) recorded in this winter-spring period, as opposed to only 4 cases (7%) between June and early November.
 Please remember all these cases and records are over a five year period.
 Therefore there are about 10 cases a year

 CRGV: What we are seeing in the UK is something with similar symptoms called CRGV which stands for Idiopathic cutaneous and renal glomerular vasculopathy.
 Idiopathic simply means “of unknown cause” We have no idea what the trigger is, though a well-respected writer and author (1) Dr Conor Brady, believes CRGV could be related to bacteria, though it could also be affected by food, drugs or plants.
-He concludes that his best guess would be drugs.

 Dr Conor’s doctorate was on the effects of nutrition on the behaviour and gut morphology of animals.
 Something I have also researched and written numerous articles about.
 He also states that his studies and research has made him come to the conclusion that “the pet food and drug industry cares not a jot for the health of your pets” I could not fault that statement.